maxdupenois/3void/app/articles/depth.md

 That's what I thought too, however I set myself the constraint of not using recursion.
 Depth wouldn't know the potential complexity of a given hash so there's no prior knowledge of how deep you could end up going.
-In such a case the possiblity of a `StackOverflowError` looms large.
+In such a cases I don't like using recursion, the probability of hitting a `StackOverflowError` may be small\*, but I will always choose to avoid it given the option.

+\* _As was pointed out by <a href="http://samwho.co.uk/">Sam</a> if you end up with data structures that nested you have other potential issues._

 ###How does you use it?